Current Initiatives: Waste Reduction and Management

 of material have been diverted from the landfill as a result of these donation programs.

-Thanks to a partnership between Skidmore and the Institutional Recycling Network (IRN), the large majority of the usable furniture and appliances are collected and donated to national and international agencies.
-Skidmore also donated nearly 600 beds to B.E.S.T. since 2012, continuing an ongoing tradition and growing relationship.
+Thanks to a partnership between Skidmore and the Institutional Recycling Network, the large majority of the usable furniture and appliances are collected and donated to national and international agencies.
+Skidmore also donated nearly 600 beds to the network since 2012, continuing an ongoing tradition and growing relationship.

-- Food Waste: Skidmore Compost has been diverting food waste from the Northwoods Apartment Village since 2010, and expanded to Sussman Village in 2014.
-In that time, over 45,000 pounds of food waste have been diverted from landfills and used to amend the soils in the Skidmore Community Garden.
+- Food Waste: Skidmore Compost has been diverting food waste from the Northwoods Apartment Village since 2010; the program was expanded to Sussman Village in 2014.
+In that time, over 45,000 pounds of food waste have been diverted from landfills and used in the Skidmore Community Garden.